chrisbratlien/loopy/README.md

 The `dragMe` label allows you to drag the widget around your web page.

+You can save and load multiple A-B loops using the orange buttons across the top.

 ## Making your own changes

 Paste loopy-snippet.js into Chrome > Developer Tools > Sources > Snippets > + New Snippet